Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 Credentials can be chained and tried in turn until one succeeds; see [chaining credentials](#chaining-credentials) for details.

 ### DefaultAzureCredential

 `DefaultAzureCredential` is appropriate for most scenarios.
 It supports authenticating as a service principal or managed identity.
 To authenticate as a service principal, provide configuration in environment variables as described in the next section.
+Currently this credential attempts to use the `EnvironmentCredential` and `ManagedIdentityCredential`, in that order.

 Authenticating as a managed identity requires no configuration, but does require platform support.
 See the [managed identity documentation](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/services-support-managed-identities) for more information.